Skip to main content

 In 1999, the United Nations Economic and Social Council decided to focus the high-level meetings of 2000 on development and international cooperation in the era of information technology.
 In response, the countries of Latin America and the Caribbean, convened by Brazil and ECLAC, approved the Florianópolis Declaration in July 2000, promoting the use of ICTs for development in the region.

-Within the framework of the World Summit on the Information Society (WSIS) with stages in Geneva 2003 and Tunis 2005, authorities from Latin America and the Caribbean intensified their efforts to develop a regional perspective on information societies.
-Meetings between 2001 and 2003 highlighted the importance of collaboration, and the Connectivity Agenda for the Americas and the Quito Action Plan in 2002 emphasized the need for realistic national programs and strategies.
-The Bavaro Declaration in 2003 identified key features and marked a milestone by officially including Internet governance and open-source software in the WSIS process.
+Within the framework of the World Summit on the Information Society (WSIS), held in Geneva (2003) and Tunis (2005), the countries of Latin America and the Caribbean strengthened their commitment to developing a regional vision of information societies.
+Between 2001 and 2003, key meetings were held that underscored the importance of regional cooperation.
+The Connectivity Agenda for the Americas and the Quito Plan of Action (2002) highlighted the need to implement realistic and sustainable national programs and strategies.

-In 2005, the Rio Commitment was adopted during preparations for the second phase of the WSIS, establishing the Action Plan for the Information Society in Latin America and the Caribbean, known as eLAC2007.
-This marked the beginning of a series of action plans, including eLAC2010 and eLAC2015.
+During preparations for the second phase of the WSIS in 2005, the 2005, the Rio Commitment was adopted giving rise to the Plan of Action for the Information Society in Latin America and the Caribbean, known as eLAC2007.
+This marked the beginning of a series of regional action plans aimed at promoting inclusive and sustainable digital policies, including eLAC2010 and eLAC2015.

-In 2013, the fourth ministerial conference in Montevideo approved the Montevideo Declaration and the Work Plan 2013-2015.
-The fifth Ministerial Conference in Mexico City in 2015 approved the Mexico Declaration and the eLAC2018 Digital Agenda.
+In 2013, the fourth Ministerial Conference in Montevideo adopted the Montevideo Declaration and the Work Plan 2013-2015.
+Later, in 2015, the fifth Ministerial Conference in Mexico City resulted in the approval of the Mexico Declaration and the eLAC2018 Digital Agenda.

-In 2018, the sixth Ministerial Conference in Cartagena de Indias, Colombia, continued to strengthen regional cooperation.
-The seventh Ministerial Conference in 2020, held virtually under the presidency of Ecuador, addressed the challenges posed by the pandemic and approved the eLAC2022 Digital Agenda.
+The sixth Ministerial Conference, held in Cartagena de Indias in 2018, further strengthened regional cooperation.
+In 2020, the seventh conference — conducted virtually under the presidency of Ecuador — addressed the challenges posed by the COVID-19 pandemic and led to the adoption of the eLAC2022 Digital Agenda.

-The eighth Ministerial Conference in 2022, jointly organized by ECLAC and Uruguay, established the new eLAC2024 Digital Agenda, bringing together leaders in the digital field from the public sector, private sector, technical community, and civil society.
-These initiatives highlight the region's commitment to advancing digital transformation and regional cooperation.
+In 2022, the eighth Ministerial Conference, jointly organized by ECLAC and the Government of Uruguay, established the eLAC2024 Digital Agenda.
+This event brought together representatives from the public and private sectors, the technical community, and civil society, reaffirming the region’s commitment to digital transformation.

 ORGANIZATIONAL STRUCTURE